-WordPress.com only allows Google Analytics with their Business plan.
-Additionally, they do not allow tracking or conversion pixels (ie from Google or Facebook).
+WordPress.com only allows Google Analytics with their Premium plan.
+Additionally, they do not allow tracking or conversion pixels (ie from Google or Facebook) until their Business plan.
 They also do not allow specific technical SEO additions such as Schema, category page edits or other technical fixes.

-The best thing you can do is publish quality content that gets linked to and shared by lots of people (and will not crash under sudden massive popularity) then WordPress.com and Squarespace allow you to do that.
+The best thing you can do is publish quality content that gets linked to and shared by lots of people (and will not crash under sudden massive popularity)…and WordPress.com and Squarespace allow you to do that.

 So again, with marketing features the “winner” really depends on your priority.
 If your priority is straightforward, user-friendly publishing then WordPress.com and Squarespace do that well.